Submissions

 The conclusion should be written in the form of a descriptive paragraph that summarizes the main findings of the research without repeating the results or copying information already discussed in the results and discussion section.
 The author is expected to provide a clear and concise answer to the research problem and objectives that were set.
 At the end of the conclusion, it is recommended for the author to offer suggestions or recommendations relevant to further research or the practical implications of the research findings.
 It is important to note that the conclusion section should not include references to other sources.

-If the author wishes to express his gratitude to certain parties who have assisted in funding all processes from research to the preparation of this manuscript, please state them briefly and clearly (can mention names).
-It is not allowed to exceed 90 words, so avoid excessive thanks. written in TNR 11 font, align left and right margins.
+If the author wants to express his gratitude to certain parties who have helped fund the whole process from research to the preparation of this manuscript, state it briefly and clearly (you can mention their names).
+It is not allowed to exceed 90 words, so avoid exaggerating thanks.
+(TNR 11, spacing before and after 6 pt, justify)

 References